American Indian people

 smaller than they really were.

-Here are some pictures of different types of Indian housing.
+Here are some pictures of different types of Native American houses.

 Today, most Maidu live in modern houses and apartments, just like you.